 Tyler-Ann Harris is a Penobscot tribal citizen.
-She graduated from the University of Maine with a Bachelor’s degree in Social Work and completed an internship with Maine State Senator Geoffrey Gratwick of District 9.
-Tyler-Ann was recently elected to the Penobscot Nation Census Committee, carrying on a family tradition as the fourth generation to serve on this particular committee.
-Tyler-Ann serves serves as Co-Chair for the REACH Board of Directors and on REACH’s Finance and Human Resources Committee.
+She graduated from the University of Maine School of Social Work with a Bachelor's degree after completing an internship with Maine State Senator Geoffrey Gratwick of District 9.
+She is currently studying for a Master's Degree at the University of Maine School of Policy and International Affairs with a concentration in International Security and Foreign Policy.
+Tyler-Ann was re-elected to the Penobscot Nation Census Committee, carrying on a family tradition as the fourth generation to serve on this particular committee.
+Tyler-Ann serves as Co-Chair for the REACH Board of Directors and on REACH’s Collective Growth and Support (Human Resources) Committee.

 Esther Anne, Passamaquoddy from Sipayik, joined the Muskie School of Public Service in 2003 where she works on projects that engage and benefit tribal communities including facilitating the Maine tribal state Indian Child Welfare Act workgroup and creating child welfare resources with the Capacity Building Center for Tribes.
 She had a primary role in the creation and establishment of the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission and Wabanaki REACH.
 Esther serves as Board Co-Chair and for the communications, Fundraising and, Development Committee.